orbitalquark/textadept/docs/manual.md

 	terminal version.
 Repeated use of this action selects subsequent occurrences of that word as additional (multiple) selections.
 Undo the most recent multiple selection via `Ctrl+Alt+D`, `^⌘D`, or `M-D`.
-- Select the current line via `Ctrl+L` on Windows and Linux/BSD, `⌘L` on macOS, and `^L` in the terminal version.
+- Select the current line via `Ctrl+Shift+L` on Windows and Linux/BSD, `⌘⇧L` on macOS, and `M-^L` in the terminal version.
 If text is already selected and spans multiple lines, this action expands the selection to include whole lines.
 - Double click to select a word, and triple-click to select a line.
 - Click and optionally drag within the line number margin to select whole lines.
 - Select the current paragraph via `Ctrl+Shift+P` on Windows and Linux/BSD, `⌘⇧P` on macOS,